transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 {: #ibp-v2-troubleshooting-chrome-v77}
 {: troubleshoot}

 The console has been working successfully, but requests have started to fail.
+For example, after I create an ordering service and open it I see the error: `Unable to get system channel.
+If you associated an identity without administrative privilege on the ordering service node, you will not be able to view or manage ordering service details.`
 {: tsSymptoms}

 This problem is caused by a bug introduced by the Chrome browser `Version 77.0.3865.90 (Official Build) (64-bit)` that causes actions from the browser to fail.